ECMWFCode4Earth/challenges_2020/README.md

 <br>

 #### Note
-<font size="8pt">1) *Successful projects under Stream 1) and Stream 2) will be eligible to a stipend of £5000 and if applicable, AWS or WEkEO cloud credits.
+<font size="8pt">1) *Successful projects under Stream 1) and Stream 2) will be eligible to a stipend of £5000 and if applicable, to apply for AWS or WEkEO cloud credits.
 Please see the detailed challenge descriptions for more details.*</font><br>
 <font size="8pt">2) *Under Stream 3) you are eligible to apply for AWS cloud credits only.*</font>

 <br>